-How Do You Do Contract Tracing?
-Poor Countries Have Plenty Of Advice

-How Do You Do Contract Tracing?
+How Do You Do Contact Tracing?
 Poor Countries Have Plenty Of Advice

 The head of the U.S. Centers for Disease Control and Prevention, Robert Redfield, says contact tracing will be vital in the next phase of the coronavirus pandemic in the United States.